 Distance sensors use ultrasonic or light based systems to complement the barometer in order to give a more accurate reading of the altitude.
 These sensors can also tell if the quadcopter is about to collide with a building, a lamp post and son on.

-The working principle and physics we are going to cover is by no means going to be exhaustive, but we’ll discuss some basic mechanics underlying the quadcopter.
+So far, we have covered the very basics of how quadcopters work.
+Here we will dive into some of the physics behind it.
+The quadcopter working principle and physics we are going to cover is by no means going to be exhaustive, but we’ll discuss some basic mechanics underlying the quadcopter.
 In order to truly understand how quadcopters work, it is essential to delve deep into the mathematics.

 As we have already covered, the quadcopter has four rotors that act to support the craft’s weight.
-Each rotor in the quadcopter spins to generate thrust force (which we will denote here as F).
+This is how quadcopters fly Each rotor in the quadcopter spins to generate thrust force (which we will denote here as F).

 The relationship between this thrust and the RPM of the motors or the angular velocity (Av) is approximately quadratic.
 That is, FRes = K * Av^2 (where K is some constant).

 We have also established what a drag is.
 Each rotor in a quadcopter has to overcome drag every time it spins.
 And as you may already know, a moment is the ability to make an object rotate (torque).
 The relationship between the RPM and the drag moment (T) is also quadratic.
 That is, T = K * Av^2

 Since the quadcopter has four rotors, every rotor has to account for 1/4th of the total weight of the quadcopter, in order to hover.
 Hence, if you go back to the curve from the first graph (thrust vs RPM), you can elicit the speed that each rotor needs to spin in (S = ¼ Mass of the quadcopter * acceleration by gravity).